lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :name: portal_tut03_step03b
     :alt: The default results view of the ressulting plot and the tables.

-    **The "Charts Tables" results view for the query of ``ssObjectId`` = -735085100561880491 illustratinng the movement of the object on the sky as seen from the Earth**
+    **The "Charts Tables" results view for the query of ``ssObjectId`` = -735085100561880491 illustrating the movement of the object on the sky as seen from the Earth**

 3.8.
 Set the color of individual points to represent the time of the observation to